This site contains affiliate links. If you purchase through my links, I may earn a commission at no extra cost to you. Dismiss

 The Independent also reported on the rising “Mass Blackout” planned for Black Friday and Cyber Monday, noting that major retailers are preparing for large-scale declines in foot traffic and consumer spending as part of a coordinated protest.
 (Source: The Independent)

-Because the racial wealth gap is not imagined — it is engineered.
+Because the wealth gap isn’t imagined—it’s engineered.

 Solidarity matters.